-2019 Deferred Compensation
+2022 Deferred Compensation

-The CryoLife, Inc. Executive Deferred Compensation Plan allows certain key employees of CryoLife, including the NEOs, to defer receipt of up to 75% of each of their salaries, commissions, and/or the cash portion of any bonus awarded pursuant to the short-term executive incentive plan.
+The Artivion, Inc. Executive Deferred Compensation Plan allows certain key employees of Artivion, including the NEOs, to defer receipt of up to 75% of each of their salaries, commissions, and/or the cash portion of any bonus awarded pursuant to the short-term executive officer incentive plan.
 The plan's administrative committee, subject to ratification and approval of the Committee, establishes the maximum and minimum percentages of bonus awards that plan participants may defer in each plan year.
-These percentages were from 0 to 75% for each of base salary, commissions, and the annual cash bonus for 2019.
-Because this plan provides for tax-deferred growth of deferred compensation, it is a tool the Company uses to attract and retain executive-level talent.
+For 2022, these percentages ranged from 0 to 75% for each of base salary and commissions and were 0% of the annual cash bonus.
+Because this plan provides for tax-deferred growth of deferred compensation, it is an incentive that the Company uses to attract and retain executive officer-level talent.

-2019 Perquisites
+2022 Perquisites

-It is CryoLife's policy not to provide perquisites to its executives without prior approval of the Committee.
-To the extent that perquisites are incidental to a business-related expense, such as personal use of a business club, the NEOs are generally required to reimburse CryoLife for any incremental cost of such personal benefit.
+It is Artivion's policy not to provide perquisites to its executive officers without prior approval of the Committee.
+To the extent that perquisites are incidental to a business-related expense, such as personal use of a business club, the NEOs are generally required to reimburse Artivion for any incremental cost of such personal benefit.
 Other than these incidental personal benefits, none of our NEOs receive any perquisites that are not also provided on a non-discriminatory basis to all full-time employees, except for Mr. Mackin, whose compensation is discussed at Employment, Separation and Release, and Change of Control Agreements below, and except for supplemental disability insurance and airline club memberships provided to certain of the NEOs.
-In keeping with CryoLife's practice with respect to all full-time employees, NEOs are also eligible to receive certain one-time benefits upon achieving employment milestones, including receiving \$5,000 upon reaching 15 years of service with CryoLife and \$10,000 upon reaching 20 and 25 years of service with CryoLife.
+In keeping with Artivion's practice with respect to all full-time employees, NEOs are also eligible to receive certain benefits upon achieving employment milestones, including receiving \$5,000 upon reaching 15 years of service with Artivion and \$10,000 upon reaching 20 and 25 years of service with Artivion.